Diana Spencer (classicist)

-Diana Spencer is a professor of classics and Dean of Liberal Arts and Natural Sciences at the University of Birmingham.
+Diana Jane Spencer (born 1969) is an Irish classical scholar.
+She is Professor of Classics and dean of liberal arts and natural sciences at the University of Birmingham.
 Her research focuses on how ancient Romans articulate and explore their own identity.

-Education
+Early life and education

-As an undergraduate, Spencer attended Trinity College, Dublin, where she was awarded a BA (Hons) in Modern English and Classical Civilization in 1991.
+Spencer was born in 1969.
+As an undergraduate, she attended Trinity College, Dublin, where she was awarded a BA (Hons) in Modern English and Classical Civilization in 1991.
 She completed an MA in Late Antique and Early Byzantine Studies at Royal Holloway, University of London in 1992.
-Her PhD in Classics, awarded by the University of Cambridge in 1997, focused on the Roman historian Quintus Curtius Rufus.
-During her time at Cambridge, Spencer was a member of St. John's College.
+Her PhD in Classics, awarded by the University of Cambridge in 1997, focused on the Roman historian Quintus Curtius Rufus: her doctoral thesis was titled "The Roman Alexander: studies in Curtius Rufus".
+During her time at Cambridge, Spencer was a member of St John's College.

 Career

 Spencer joined the University of Birmingham and was promoted to Senior Lecturer, then to Reader in Roman Intellectual Culture, and finally to Professor.
 She currently serves as Dean of Liberal Arts and Natural Sciences, and has held the position since the LANS programme was established in 2013.
 She had previously served as the Director of the University's College of Arts and Law Graduate School.

 Spencer was a member of the AHRC's Peer Review College from 2009 to 2013.
 She is currently a member of the editorial board of the American Journal of Philology and Intertexts, and sits on the Classical Association Journals Board.